xaur/decred-news/journal-template.md

 ## Integrations

-{new items of infrastructure or updates from existing}
+{ hint: new items of infrastructure or updates from existing }

-Exchange integrations:
+Exchanges:

 - {}